 Euro Truck Simulator 2(opens in new tab)

 Hauling heavy cargo around grey, rain-soaked European motorways might not sound that relaxing, but it is.
 Honestly.
 The swish of the wipers going back and forth, and the mundane scenery gently rolling by, is hypnotic to the point where hours can suddenly disappear.
 And if you really want to escape into the, er, fantasy, stream a radio station from whichever country you happen to be in.
-When I play Euro Truck, I can feel my stress melting away.
+When I play Euro Truck Sim 2, I can feel my stress melting away.

 In the dreamlike Abzû you swim gracefully through a series of colourful, psychedelic underwater worlds accompanied by an achingly beautiful score composed by Austin Wintory.
 The fluid, intuitive swimming controls, soaring music, and gentle pace make it a great game for zoning out.
 There's even a dedicated meditation mode which lets you sit back and soak in the watery world around you, including a huge variety of exotic sea life.

-Read more Abzû review
+Read more: Abzû review (opens in new tab)

 The Hunter: Call of the Wild(opens in new tab)

-This is a game where you spend long periods of time slowly stalking animals through the wilderness, so it's a good thing its natural environments are so beautiful.
+The Hunter is a game where you spend long periods of time slowly stalking animals through the wilderness, so it's a good thing its natural environments are so beautiful.
 The forests in particular are actually stunning, with dense foliage, natural lighting, and ambient sound design that really makes you feel like you're in the great outdoors.
 The hunting is fun, with a deep scoring system, but I often find myself ignoring it to just enjoy a peaceful walk in the woods.

 Read more The Hunter: Call of the Wild review (opens in new tab)